-NOTE: The 2015 edition of ADR allows an option to extend the period between inspection and test of certain cylinders to 15 years.
+NOTE: ADR allows an option to extend the period between inspection and test of certain cylinders to 15 years.
 This extension has to have the agreement of the National Competent Authority.
 In the UK this is the responsibility of the Vehicle Certification Agency (VCA), who are an Executive Agency of the UK Department for Transport (DfT).
-The VCA have published their policy - Extension of the Periodic Inspection Interval for Certain Aluminium Alloy and Steel seamless Cylinders - on their website, under "Cylinders for Gases".
-A copy can be downloaded here.
-VCA have a specific policy for LPG cylinders - Extension of periodic inspection interval for LPG cylinders - accessible on the same webpage, and which can be downloaded here.
+The VCA have published guidance to gain approval for (1) LPG cylinders, and (2) for certain aluminium alloy and seamless steel cylinders, as well as an Application Form and an Annual Returns Form.
+These are available on their website.
+Additional information is available within BCGA GN 36.

 An inspection is a formal examination of the gas cylinder and its valve.
 This may or may not be carried out at the same time.
 For example:

 - A visual examination (internal at time of manufacture and at periodic inspection and testing)

 - A check of the marking and labelling